carahuor/mission-mars-game/README.md

 # Mission: Mars
-Mission: Mars is a space-themed game that I made during the Girls Who Code Summer Immersion Program '23.
+Mission: Mars is a storytelling game that I made during the Girls Who Code Summer Immersion Program '23.

 Summer Immersion Program participants were given the theme: "What Hope Means to Me."